 Even if you plan on delegating social media management to someone else, you need to understand how it all works, why you’re engaging on different platforms, what makes each audience tick, and indeed how long given tasks take.
 Also, think carefully about what you want to achieve from social.
-What made you decide to use social media?
+What made you decide to use social media for your business?
 What SMART goals do you have in mind for your social media journey?

 2. Any Customers Here?